agbrs/agb/README.md

 - Recent rustup, see [the rust website](https://www.rust-lang.org/tools/install) for instructions for your operating system.
-  - You can update rustup with `rustup update`, or using your package manager if you obtained rustup in this way.
+  - You can update rustup with `rustup self update`, or using your package manager if you obtained rustup in this way.
 - libelf and cmake
   - Debian and derivatives: `sudo apt install libelf-dev cmake`